Napam/bounty/README.md

 }
 ```

+Config values

+- **version**: The `version` is just for tracking which version the harvest config is in.
+For
+  example over time one may want more configuration options and such.
+What has
+  been generally done is to implmenent "migrations" that automatically updates the
+  config as needed.

+- **headers**: The values in `headers` are used for authentication with Harvest.
+You can get
-You can get your Harvest info at https://id.getharvest.com/developers.
-Bounty
+  your Harvest info at https://id.getharvest.com/developers.
+Bounty should prompt
-should prompt you for it in your first bounty invocation.
+  you for it in your first bounty invocation.

+- **entriesToIgnore**: One can specify what type of time entries one wants to ignore.
+This may
+  be relevant in the case of overtime work.
+If one registers hours that represents overtime work,
+  then one may not wan't to count those in the flex time balance.
+  You have to specify both the `project` and `task` values in order to ignore
+  entires, and they have to match exactly by string with the entries.

 ### Clockify

+NOTE: The Clockify integration only works for single workspaces.

 The config file for Clockify is `~/.bounty/clockify.json`, here is an example: